RichEwin/Portfolio/week-two.md

 Monday

 - GOAL: Review another persons code and give them meaningful feedback.
 Understand what approaches can be used when reviewing code.
-- PLAN:  When revieweing code use three approaches to deliver the feedback:
+- PLAN:  When reviewing code use three approaches to deliver the feedback:

 - Appreciate(for example: a clear name, something easy to understand, or a good test case)
 - Suggest(suggest at least one thing that might improve the code.
 Try to give a reason why your suggestion would be an improvement
 - Respond(respond to the code and illustrate your answers using code snippets and links to relevant resources which could help improve)

 - EVIDENCE: I reviewed a peers code via a [pull request](https://github.com/makersacademy/airport_challenge/pull/1809) and provided relevant feedback.
 I enjoyed this exercise as it allowed me to understand how other devs approach the same problem.

 Tuesday

 - GOAL: Understand Encapsulation, Single Responsibility Principal, Coupling, Cohesion, and Public & Private Methods.
 - PLAN: Use various sources of information to guide me as well as completing various challenges set by Makers.
 - EVIDENCE: I have created a [Definitions Cheat Sheet](https://docs.google.com/document/d/1z74SrdndxfJ929KgbYR3Vx4SVe0gjS1KBG1_yDnJPLE/edit) that I will ask my peers and a coach to review to confirm my understanding of each concept.

 Wednesday